 THE BEST FIT

 Next time you walk by a store like J. Crew, you’ll notice the male mannequins and models are always wearing several layers at once.
-Layers on men look great on camera, so even when it’s hot outside, trust me when I say that it’s worth an hour or two of discomfort in heat for photos that will last you both a lifetime.
+Layers on men look great on camera, so even when it’s hot outside, trust us when we say that it’s worth an hour or two of discomfort in heat for photos that will last you both a lifetime.
 Adding another layer will bring extra dimension and visual interest to your photos.
 Blazers, vests and coats up the level of any look.
 If the temperature permits, you could even consider adding a v-neck sweater with a pop of color from a long-sleeved collared shirt and tie underneath.
 Don’t be afraid to get a little creative with layers!
+If you do sweat a lot in heat, be sure to bring a handkerchief.

 MIX IT UP